venkkkatt/Cypher-Shell/README.md

-The Graphical Shell of Cypher.
+# The Graphical Shell of Cypher

 Cypher's ecosystem is built using PyQt5 and Python.
 It consists of Filemanager, Settings, Taskbar, Terminal, Menubar and system widgets.
-It takes leverage of Hyprland for low-level window management.
+It takes leverage of Hyprland for low-level window management. <br>

+## Images

 <img width="2870" height="1800" alt="screenshot-20251016-185738" src="https://github.com/user-attachments/assets/8c11da88-624f-4162-89dd-c0b57d839304" />